01 of 09

 02 of 09

-Crocodile Pie – Fredrickton, mid-north coast, New South Wales
+Crocodile Pie – Fredrickton, Mid-North Coast, New South Wales

-We are a pie-loving nation, which means that no matter what small town you drive through in Australia, you’re going to see a café claiming to sell the ‘best pies’.
+Australia is a pie-loving nation, which means that no matter what small town you drive through in Australia, you’re going to see a café claiming to sell the ‘best pies’.
 Now, whether you agree with this statement will depend on what elements you find most important in the pie – is it the flaky pastry or the tender filling, or the combination of both?

 Fredo Pie Shop is one such place the truly delivers on its promise.
 It’s now a victim of the Pacific Highway bypass; in the past, driving between Brisbane and Sydney would have you sailing right past Fredo at around the mid-way point on the NSW mid-north coast, so it became something of a popular pit-stop.